rspamd/rspamd.com/doc/tutorials/migration.md

 ## Migration to Rspamd 3.9.0

-* `ratelimit` module now works in the non dynamic mode by default.
-It does not affect any existing buckets, as dynamic rates and dynamic bursts will simply be unused in this mode.
-If you want old behaviour, please either set `dynamic_rate_limit` option to `true` (globally for all ratelimit rules) or set `ham_factor_rate`/`spam_factor_rate` and/or `ham_factor_burst`/`spam_factor_burst` multipliers for individual rules where desired.
+* The `ratelimit` module now operates in non-dynamic mode by default.
+This change does not affect any existing buckets, as dynamic rates and dynamic bursts will simply be unused in this mode.
+To retain the old behaviour, please either set the `dynamic_rate_limit` option to `true` (globally for all ratelimit rules) or configure the `ham_factor_rate`/`spam_factor_rate` and/or `ham_factor_burst`/`spam_factor_burst` multipliers for individual rules as needed.

-* Bayes statistics now works with a reduced window size (2 words) that has proven to be faster and more space efficient in our tests.
-The existing statistics can be used without any modifications nor relearning.
-To restore the old behaviour, one can set the following in the `local.d/classifier-bayes.conf`:
+* Bayes statistics now use a reduced window size (2 words), which has proven to be faster and more space-efficient in our tests.
+Existing statistics can be used without any modifications or relearning.
+To restore the old behaviour, one can set the following to `local.d/classifier-bayes.conf`:

 ~~~
 tokenizer {